VimukthiGunasekara/professional-readme-generator/README.md

 ## 📑 [license](#table-of-contents)
 <img src="https://img.shields.io/badge/license-MIT-yellow"/>

-Your repository is licensed under an MIT open source license, so other people can contribute more easily.
+Your repository is licensed under an mit open source license, so other people can contribute more easily.More information can be found by clicking this [link.](https://choosealicense.com/licenses/mit)

 ## 🤝 [Contributing](#table-of-contents)
 We are open to all kinds of contributions.
 If you want to: